oceanprotocol/docs/docs/content.md

 1. Add new Markdown file under one of the folders under [`/content`](../content/)
 1. Add new path to one of the sidebars in [`/data/sidebars`](../data/sidebars/)
 1. Push your changes to a new branch in the repo, or in your fork
-1. Open a pull request against `master`, automatically asking for review
+1. Open a pull request against `main`, automatically asking for review
 1. Wait for review, possibly make requested changes
 1. Wait for all checks to pass
 1. Merge!